yusufcardinal/imger/README.md

 - Be in .png format
 - Use pure black for transparency

+(Images up to 32x32 may be printed with no noticeable lag on the server.
+However, 64x64 may dip the tps of less fortunate players, and up to 128x128 will flat-out crash some people.
+It is up to the server administrator to be smart with their image sizes.)

 ## Usage and commands
 ### /img
 Toggles imger on and off client-side.
 Also adds or removes the player's name from DISABLED_USERS.txt in /img/userdata/ so the server remembers their favored setting.